 Snacks are usually fruit, cookies, and juice.
 On hot days we enjoy freezies or an ice cream cone, delicious watermelon or cantalope.
 On cooler, rainy days campers warm up with some hot chocolate, rice crispie squares, orange slices or fresh apples.

 Braeburn also has some basic rules to ensure that campers are eating properly and getting the energy they need to stay active at camp.
-Juices are served only at breakfast and lunch and campers must finish at least 2 glasses of water before they have juice.
-At dinner we serve only water and milk to drink.
+Juices are served at meals and we encourage campers to finish at least 2 glasses of water before they have juice.

 Here are some additional meal rules that might be good to know while sharing a meal at Braeburn: